data-science-on-aws/data-science-on-aws/README.md

 ![](img/launch_jupyter_terminal.png)

-## 7. Clone this Workshop content in the terminal
+## 7. Clone this GitHub Repor in the Terminal

 Within the Jupyter terminal, run the following:
 ```